andrelbourgeois/park-my-bike/report.md

 Figure 8 - Example Image Labelling with Bounding Boxes

-Decisions regarding the processing of these images are as follows:
-- Greyscaling; The FOMO model used currently only accepts greyscaled images and greyscaling simplifies the alogrithm and reduces computational requirements (Kanan & Cottrell, 2012) by reducing colour variable down to a single number between 0 - 255.
-- Squaring; The FOMO model used currently only accepts square images and it was a common standard dimension within all of the research I conducted as many model topologies require square input images (Isahit, 2022).
-- Tiling; Allowed me to artificially increase the size of the dataset by augmenting these images.

 ## Model
 This is a Deep Learning project!
 What model architecture did you use?
 Did you try different ones?
 Why did you choose the ones you did?

 In this project, I tested 3 model architectures which represented a selection of all model architectures on the Edge Impulse platform.

+- FOMO MobileNetV2 0.1 (referred to as FOMO 0.1)
-- FOMO MobileNetV2 0.35 (referred to as FOMO)
+- FOMO MobileNetV2 0.35 (referred to as FOMO 0.35)
 - MobileNetV2 SSD FPN-Lite 320x320 (referred to as FPN-Lite)
 - YOLOv5 (referred to as YOLO)

-I spent most of my time testing the FOMO and FPN-Lite models as those gave the best results during my first few tests.
+During my initial round of testing, I spent most of my time testing the FOMO 0.35 and FPN-Lite models as those gave the best results during my first few comparisons between the models.
 The FPN-Lite model even going on to achieve the highest accuracy throughout all of my experimentation (84.19%).
-However, I soon realized that in order to deploy onto a constrained device such as the Arduino Nano 33 BLE Sense, the only model I could deploy from Edge Impulse was one built with FOMO.
-Due to this, I conducted the remainder of my test with FOMO
+However, I soon realized that in order to deploy onto a constrained device such as the Arduino Nano 33 BLE Sense, the only model I could deploy from Edge Impulse was one FOMO model.
+Due to this, I conducted the further round of testing with the FOMO 0.35 and FOMO 0.1 models.
+Due to the inability of deployment with the other models, I've omitted their results from this report and its diagrams.

 Tip: probably ~200 words and a diagram is usually good to describe your model!